🦉

 Overview

-dUSD is designed to be a non-yield-bearing stablecoin.
+dUSD is designed to be a non-yield-bearing stablecoin or synthetic dollar.
 By separating yield from the unit of account, dUSD avoids distorting the price of credit and compounding costs for borrowers.
 Instead, float revenue generated by dUSD’s reserve is redirected to users as interest rebates, further lowering its net borrowing cost to stimulate demand.
 This produces structurally higher utilization and yield for lenders (including sdUSD holders), allowing dUSD to function as a more efficient medium of credit across market cycles.

 The dTRINITY economy is driven by natural credit expansion and contraction cycles of dUSD: